bterrific2008/Decoupled-Smoothing-in-Probabilistic-Soft-Logic/README.md

 ### Set permissions

-Make sure that permissions are set so you can run these scripts:
+Make sure that permissions are set so you can run the run scripts:
 ```
-chmod +x generate_data.sh
-chmod +x run_method.sh
-chmod +x run_all.sh
+chmod -R +x *
 ```

 ### Reproducing results